letitia-marta/EasyMed/README.md

   View full consultation history, prescriptions, and reports securely.

 - 📤 **Upload Medical Documents**
   Upload lab results, images, or referral documents for doctor access.
+  🔎 Includes an **automatic document classifier powered by OCR**, making it easier to organize and retrieve medical files.

-- 👨‍👩‍👧 **Manage Family Accounts**
+- 👨‍👩‍👧 **Family Medical History**
-  Link and manage health profiles of family members under a single account.
+  Link and manage health profiles of family members.
+  🧠 Provides doctors with a more complete anamnesis and supports more accurate diagnoses.

 ## 🛠️ Tech Stack
 - **Frontend**: HTML, CSS, JavaScript, XML